Frequently Asked Questions

 Most people will feel best if they don’t eat a heavy meal within an hour or so of class.
 Your results may vary, though.
 For more information, read our post about eating before and after yoga class.

 Perfumes, colognes, essential oils, and even some personal products like hair conditioner and deodorant can cause problems for people with chemical sensitivities, so please be cognizant of your scent when you come to class.
 Teachers will ask students’ permission before using essential oils in class.
-We also have unscented products in the bathroom for your use (definitely ask if you only see scented products.)

 Please remove your shoes before entering the practice space.